Five Year BA/MA

 - Completed the 12 hours of introductory-level required undergraduate courses for political science.

-Interested students may declare their interest in the program to the Director of Graduate Studies in Political Science as soon as they start at IUPUI, in which case particular efforts will be made to advise them in their choice of courses during their first three years, and students will be encouraged to engage themselves in the research activities of faculty, and to more actively develop mentoring relationships.
+Interested students can declare their interest to the Director of Graduate Studies in Political Science as soon as they start at IUPUI.
+The Department will then advise them in their choice of courses during their first three years, and students will be encouraged to help faculty members with their research, and to actively develop mentoring relationships.

-Eligible and interested students must apply for admission to the BA/MA program no later than April 1 of their junior year, submitting a personal statement of goals, abilities and reasons for pursuing the MA degree; a sample of academic writing (a term paper from a political science course is preferred); and three letters of recommendation, of which at least two must be written by full-time members of the political science faculty.
-Applications will be reviewed by the departmental graduate admissions committee.
+Students should apply for admission to the BA/MA program by April 1 of their junior year.
+We will need a personal statement, a sample of academic writing (such as a term paper from a political science course), and three letters of support, including at least two from full-time members of the political science faculty.

-- Take the GRE, and for final admission to the MA program must achieve scores on the revised GRE General Test of 150 or better in each of the verbal and quantitative elements, and 4.5 or better in the analytical writing element.
+- Take the GRE, and will need to score at least 150 in each of the verbal and quantitative elements, and 4.5 or better in the analytical writing element.

-- Complete and pass POLS Y490: Senior Seminar the first time they enrol in the class with a grade of at least a B. This may then be double counted as an elective in the MA program.
+- Complete and pass POLS Y490: Senior Seminar with a grade of at least a B-.
+This will then be double counted as an elective in the MA program.

 When taking graduate courses in their senior year, students will be charged undergraduate tuition rates.
-After earning the BA degree, students formally admitted to the Graduate School will be charged graduate tuition rates for their coursework.
+After earning the BA degree, students admitted to the MA will be charged graduate tuition rates for their coursework.